Hadoop FAQ – Getting Started

 Getting started in Local Mode is probably easiest.
 You download a release of Apache Hadoop and install it.
 Then configure /etc/hadoop/conf/hadoop-env.sh with your JAVA_HOME (You need Java 1.6 to run Hadoop).
 At this point you can run /bin/hadoop jar <your job> and presto!
 You are running Hadoop!

 This may be good enough for developers, but DBAs usually don’t feel they really experimented with a new data store if they don’t have some place to store the data.
 Local file system isn’t what we are looking for.
 So we usually get started with the Pseudo-distributed Mode.

 In Pseudo-distributed mode, you will be running all basic Hadoop processes:

 - HDFS name node – master process for HDFS.
 There is always just one of those, and it is responsible for keeping track of the filesystem meta data, such as file names and directories.

 - Map-Reduce Job Tracker – master process for Map-Reduce.
-This process is keeping track of job progress, failures and scheduling.
+This process keeps track of job progress, failures, and scheduling.

 - Map-Reduce Task-Tracker – slave process for Map-Reduce.
-Responsible for running specific map and reduce processes and reporting their progress.
+Responsible for running specific maps as well as reducing processes and reporting their progress.